b-mcintyre/the_fly_guys/Journal.md

 - Talked with BB and JD suggested focusing on the within line variation...
 - So will be doing that, utilizing levene's statistic as a measure of within-line variability.
+- will utilize the rank reduced model for levene's statistic.
 - when extracting the random effects from the rank reduced model noticing that alleles of interest do not have the random coefficients.
 - will try and run with 6 components
 - worked with 6 components, now will create two rank reduced models, one with the bx and one with the sd